Have you ever wondered what shoring is, and how it’s used in the construction industry?

 Shoring definition

-Shoring up meaning the process of providing additional support to a structure during the construction process.
-This can include anything from scaffolding to steel reinforcement.
 Shoring helps to keep structures stable and secure, prevent them from shifting or bowing, and reduce the risk of failure.
 It also helps to strengthen the overall structure and increase its ability to support heavy loads.

 Shoring systems come in a variety of forms—from timber shoring systems to steel shoring systems.
 The type of shoring used depends on the project and the structural requirements.

-- Heavy Timber Shoring which uses timbers of 4” x 12” in a laminated system for medium-duty applications;
+Heavy timber shoring uses timbers of 4” x 12” in a laminated system for medium-duty applications. - Steel Beam Shoring

-- Steel Beam Shoring which uses light-duty beams that are placed on supports or brackets to provide support;
+Which uses light-duty beams that are placed on supports or brackets to provide support. - Sheet Piling Shoring

-- Sheet Piling Shoring which uses metal sheets driven into the ground as piles to create a retaining wall; and
+Which uses metal sheets driven into the ground as piles to create a retaining wall. - Soldier Beam Systems

-- Soldier Beam Systems which use horizontal top member beams and vertical soldier piles set at close intervals between them to form a continuous wall.
+Which use horizontal top member beams and vertical soldier piles set at close intervals between them to form a continuous wall.

 Types of Shoring Used in Construction